-A rumour is defined as a "currently circulating story or report of unverified or doubtful truth".
+A rumour is defined as a "currently circulating story or report of unverified or doubtful truth" (e.g. internet bulletin boards).
+Longview policy is that staff must not create or disseminate rumours.
 Staff should be aware that passing on or helping spread a rumour that they know to be false could amount to "dissemination" - a form of market manipulation that involves giving out information that conveys a false or misleading impression about an issuer or financial instrument.
 If a rumour is heard it must not be acted on until research is performed and the facts are verified.

-Receipt of rumours that are likely to lead to a significant price adjustment, or concern the solvency of an issuer, must be reported to Compliance, who will consider contacting the FCA, GFSC, or SEC, as appropriate.
+Receipt of rumours that are likely to lead to a significant price adjustment, or concern the solvency of an issuer, must be reported to Compliance, who will assess next steps to be taken (if any).